Playgol: learning programs through play: Problem setting

 \end{proposition}

 Proposition \ref{thm:sampcomp} helps explain our idea of playing.
-When playing, a learner creates its own tasks and saves any solutions to the BK, which increases the number of predicate symbols $p$.
-The solutions learned whilst playing may in turn help solve the user-supplied tasks, i.e. could reduce the size $n$ of the target program.
-For example, if trying to learn sorting algorithms, a learner could discover the concepts of \emph{partition} and \emph{merge} when playing which could then help learn \emph{quicksort} and \emph{mergesort} respectively.
+When playing, a learner creates its own play tasks and saves any solutions to the BK, which increases the number of predicate symbols $p$.
+The solutions learned whilst playing may in turn help solve the user-supplied build tasks, i.e. could reduce the size $n$ of the target program.
+To reuse the example from the introduction, if trying to learn sorting algorithms, a learner could discover the concepts of \emph{partition} and \emph{merge} when playing which could then help learn \emph{quicksort} and \emph{mergesort} respectively.
 In other words, the key idea of playing is to increase the number of predicate symbols $p$ in order to reduce the size $n$ of the target program.
 We consider when playing can reduce sample complexity:

 \begin{theorem}[\textbf{Playgol improvement}] Given $p$ predicate symbols and $m$ metarules in \M{i}{j}, let $n$ be the minimum numbers of clauses needed to express a target theory with standard MIL.
-Let $n-k$ be the minimum numbers of clauses needed to express a target theory with Playgol using an additional $c$ predicate symbols.
+Let $n-k$ be the minimum number of clauses needed to express a target theory with Playgol using an additional $c$ predicate symbols.
 Let $s$ and $s'$ be the bounds on the number of training examples required to achieve error less than $\epsilon$ with probability at least $1-\delta$ with standard MIL and Playgol respectively.
 Then $s > s'$ when:

 \end{theorem} \begin{proof} Follows from Proposition \ref{thm:sampcomp} and rearranging of terms. \end{proof}